ZiningZhu/Leetcode/README.md

  - 583 Longest Common Subsequence (and comparison with Longest Common Substring)
  - 634 Array Dearrangement
  - 639 Decode ways 2.
 Figure out how to DP and write codes concisely.
  - 801 Minimum swaps needed to make sequences strictly increasing.
+ - 813 Largest sum of averages of K adjacent groups

 - Computational Geometry
  - 587 Convex hull (implemented is Grahm's scan in Python)